rmrt1n/rmrt1n.github.io/src/articles/clojure-fly/clojure-fly.md

 The system map is created in code instead of being in the configuration file.
 This makes refactoring your system simpler as you only need to change this method while leaving the config file (mostly) untouched.[^5]

 My current approach to Integrant + Aero config files is mostly inspired by the blog post ["Rethinking Config with Aero & Integrant"](https://robjohnson.dev/posts/aero-and-integrant/) and Laravel's configuration.
 The config file follows a similar structure to Laravel's config files and contains the app configurations without describing the structure of the system.
-Previously I had a key for each Integrant component, which led to the config file being littered with `#ig/ref` and more difficult to refactor.
+Previously, I had a key for each Integrant component, which led to the config file being littered with `#ig/ref` and more difficult to refactor.

 Also, if you haven't already, start a REPL and connect to it from your editor.
 Run `clj -M:dev` if your editor doesn't automatically start a REPL.
 Next, we'll implement the `init-key` and `halt-key!` methods for each of the components: